shoeffner/mthesis/src/state_of_the_art.md

 hardware systems with one or multiple cameras, coming with specialized computer hardware or without, and some having their own software solutions to visualize and analyze the data recorded with them, while others rely on other software.
-Very little manufacturers focus on webcam solutions but instead built highly specialized hardware.
+Few manufacturers focus on webcam solutions, most built highly specialized hardware instead.
 The price ranges vary from about \eur{100} to prices beyond \eur{20000} [@Mahler2017; @Biggs2016].
 Most commercial gaze trackers state their accuracy in degrees of visual angle.
 With an accuracy of
 \SI{1}{\deg}, a gaze tracker has an error of about \SI{1}{\centi\meter} at a